Skip to main content

 • Use the same provider ID in both Bland and your IdP

-• If you auto-generated the ID, copy it from Bland to your IdP
+• If you auto-generated the ID in Bland, copy it to your IdP configuration

-• Ensure user has email in IdP profile
+• Ensure the user has an email address in their IdP profile

-• Check attributes are being sent in response
+• Check that attributes are actually being sent in the authentication response

 Testing Your Configuration